-Based on the conservative regulatory risk calculations discussed in Section 6, the MoE calculations discussed in Section 7, and consideration of the kidney cancer epidemiology and toxicology studies discussed in Section 8, it is my opinion, to a reasonable degree of scientific certainty, that there is insufficient evidence to conclude that Mr. Fancher's exposures to TCE, PCE, benzene, vinyl chloride, and 1,2-tDCE from tap water during the 16 months that he was stationed at Camp Lejeune and while residing at Hadnot Point are causally associated with his kidney cancer.
+Based on the conservative regulatory risk calculations discussed in Section 6, the MoE calculations discussed in Section 7, and consideration of the leukemia epidemiology studies and toxicology studies discussed in Section 8, it is my opinion, to a reasonable degree of scientific certainty, that there is insufficient evidence to conclude that Ms. Amsler's exposures to TCE, PCE, benzene, vinyl chloride, and 1,2-tDCE from tap water during the 1.2 years that she lived on-base at Camp Lejeune are causally associated with her ALL.